Step 1: Apply for Admission

 21 and over...

-with no prior college credit are required to take the COMPASS test.
+with no prior college credit are required to take the ACCUPLACER test.
 This exam assesses your skills in reading, math and writing.
-Check for COMPASS test dates and times.
+Check for ACCUPLACER test dates and times.

 Non-degree seeking students are not required to take a placement exam!
 However, in order to be eligible to enroll in certain classes, a placement exam may be required.